Salt and Pepper Tofu

 Instructions

-- Slice your tofu into equal sized pieces.
+- Remove excess liquid from the tofu.
+Slice your tofu into equal-sized pieces.
 In a small mixing bowl, mix together your potato starch, salt, pepper, and five spice until combined.

 - Heat a large pot or deep pan with 2-3 inches of oil.
-Prepare a cooling rack and place a piece of parchment paper under it, to catch any oil that drips off.
-Once hot, place a single layer of tofu in it and cook for 2-3 minutes, before flipping and cooking for a further 2 minutes.
+Prepare a cooling rack and place a piece of parchment paper under it to catch any oil that drips off.
+Once hot (or reaches 350-375°F), place a single layer of tofu in it and cook for 2-3 minutes, then flip and cook for a further 2 minutes.
 Transfer the tofu onto a cooling rack and repeat until all the tofu is cooked.

 - Sprinkle extra salt, pepper, and five spice over the tofu and serve immediately.